outofcoffee/imposter/docs/groovy_tips.md

 This object does not share global state ('bindings') with the calling script, so it doesn't have access to DSL functions like `respond()` etc.

 A work-around is use the dynamically-loaded scripts to do computation/logic and return an object for your dispatcher to then use when it calls `respond()`.

+## Adding a JAR file to the classpath for Groovy scripts

+You can add a JAR file to the classpath for Groovy scripts by adding it to the plugins directory.
+This will be added to the classpath when the Groovy script is executed.

+To do this:

+1. create a directory containing the JAR file
+2. set the `IMPOSTER_PLUGIN_DIR` environment variable (or set `plugin.dir` in your `.imposter.yaml` file in the config directory) to the path above